Dust mites count on humidity in the basement to live, dehumidification can get rid of dust mites.

 The American Academy of Family Physicians recommends removing carpet that's been laid over concrete and reducing indoor humidity in the home and especially in the basement.
 All sources agree that if humidity is lowered below 60%, dust mites will no longer be able to absorb moisture from the air and will dehydrate.
 As they become unable able to thrive, and they will begin to grow dormant and die.

-An Energy Star rated basement or crawl space dehumidifier can help remove dust mites and make your home healthier
+An energy efficient basement or crawl space dehumidifier can help remove dust mites and make your home healthier

 Save money on your home while helping to remove mold and kill dust mites to make your whole home healthier and more comfortable.
 Call a Basement Systems dealer for a free basement dehumidification estimate today!